 The practice of prostration is deeply rooted in Buddhist teachings.
 According to Buddhist teaching, prostration manifests the spiritual growth or faith of a person.
 Buddhism says that the physical world is Maya (Illusion).
 Buddhist devotees, therefore, should strive to strip themselves of this illusion through the practice of meditation and self-denial to achieve enlightenment.
 Yet, one can’t achieve enlightenment if one doesn’t rid oneself of past karma.
-The practice of prostration, therefore, is essential to the purification of the mind and freeing it from bad karma as a result of the negative doings or thoughts.
+The practice of prostration, therefore, is essential to the purification of the mind and freeing it from bad karma as a result of negative doings or thoughts.

 The Refuge Vow

 The refuge vow, as mentioned above, is a chant that is commonly practiced in all branches of Buddhism.
 It is an expression of faith towards the Triple Gem and is recited when you do the prostration.
 When you recite the refuge vow, you usually deal with the most common fears that hinder you from attaining enlightenment.
 These fears include the fear of surrendering; fear of awakening; and fear of your mind.
 Buddhism also teaches the four noble truths.
 The four noble truths are the following: